Memcached - OpenTelemetry Collector

 | sum(ERROR) as ERROR by _timeslice

-The Memcached - Overview dashboard provides an at-a-glance view of the Memcached errors, client protocol, and command executed.
+The Memcached - Overview dashboard provides an at-a-glance view of the Memcached server status, error logs, and database metrics.

 The Memcached - Logs dashboard helps you quickly analyze your Memcached error logs, commands executed, and objects stored.